PER USE CASE

 Who benefits the most from virtual workspaces?
 Here are some use cases:

-As companies slowly return to the office, they need to ensure the transition for their workforce is as smooth as possible.
-Working some days from the office and partially from home can be a challenge.
+The hybrid workforce: Working some days from the office and partially from home can be a challenge for hybrid workers.
 A virtual workspace ensures employees use the same interface, regardless of where they are.
 Users have the same experience and can collaborate on the same workspace, both at home and at the office.

-Similarly, employees who always work remotely can benefit from a unified virtual workspace.
-A recent survey found that 39% of US remote workers prefer working at home full time.
+Remote workers: Similarly, employees who always work remotely can benefit from a unified virtual workspace—particularly when it comes to security.
 Remote teams, such as customer support and call centers, can comply with data privacy regulations with a secured cloud workspace, including PCI DSS.

 1. Lower costs